 Because of the tremendous volume of material involved, the typical medical school curriculum tends to encourage memorization as the mainstay of learning.
 In contrast, Rice University had its emphasis on deeply understanding the material, encouraging a pathway to independent and innovative thinking.

 For example, typical undergraduate chemistry courses might require students to memorize hundreds of different chemical reactions in order to choose the correct one while taking a multiple choice exam.
 By comparison, a Rice University exam required an in depth essay on how and why each reaction occurred, and the course was taught in a manner that supported such comprehension.
-Thus, there was no need for me to blindly memorize reactions because ‘the right answer’ could instead be based on my understanding of the molecular structure of each ingredient.
+Thus, there was no need for me to blindly memorize reactions because ‘the right answer’ could instead be derived from my understanding of the molecular structure of each ingredient.

 I found that this ‘engineering’ approach to learning produced a highly effective, longer lasting comprehension of the material involved.
 This deeper understanding of the fundamental concepts automatically encouraged thinking beyond the original material to the potential of new variations and possibilities.